tc39/notes/es7/2015-11/nov-17.md

 MM: this is just strange

-MM: future is strict, which doesn’t have this problem
+MM: future is strict, which doesn't have this problem

-WH: That doesn’t follow.
-Repeats point about script authors often believing they’re in strict mode when they’re not or vice versa, which is an issue if the two modes silently resolve function identifiers to different things.
+WH: That doesn't follow.
+Repeats point about script authors often believing they're in strict mode when they're not or vice versa, which is an issue if the two modes silently resolve function identifiers to different things.

-DE: i don’t want sloppy mode to become overly complicated by adding a 3rd case.
+DE: i don't want sloppy mode to become overly complicated by adding a 3rd case.

-BE: once we made our call (assuming we did due deligence) we should risk chasing our tale by endlessly adjusting the spec…
+BE: once we made our call (assuming we did due deligence) we should risk chasing our tale by endlessly adjusting the spec...

 BT: we should be prescriptive.
 GWT should fix its emit.
 Inbox should fix its app.
 Chrome should attempt to ship standard semantics.